GuptaHarshit-02/github-actions-practise/README.md

 #Guthub Actions Practise

-##concepts
+#concepts

-## 1. Workflows
+# 1. Workflows

-To create a Github actions workflow you need a folder called '/github/workflows'
+To create a Github actions workflow you need a folder called '.github/workflows'